tendermint/tendermint/docs/architecture/adr-063-privval-grpc.md

 - Use of http adds an overhead to the TCP connection.
 - Users will need to generate certificates to use TLS.
 (Added step)
+- Users will need to find a supported gRPC supported key management system

 ### Neutral